-demanding over time, a trend that is likely to continue.
+Since the offline DE is less user-friendly than cash, financial inclusion (G7) is at risk.
+Elderly individuals, as well as people with disabilities or functional limitations, often face difficulties with digital technologies.
+The concerns already mentioned for online DE usage carry over to offline use: Authentication procedures have grown increasingly complex and demanding over time, a trend that is likely to continue.
 Moreover, frequent changes in authentication requirements or the functional design of DE interfaces may pose additional challenges for individuals with limited digital skills.
-While this issue affects both online DE and commercial bank money, it also extends to offline DE-whereas cash remains entirely unaffected.
+While this issue affects both online DE and commercial bank money, it may be particularly severe where it extends to offline DE. -whereas cash remains entirely unaffected.

-Hence, while the draft regulation aims for inclusivity (Recital 29 and Article 14), it is unlikely that this goal (G8) will be satisfactorily achieved for the offline DE.
+Hence, while the draft regulation aims for inclusiveness (Recital 29 and Article 14), it is unlikely that this goal (G7) will be satisfactorily achieved for the offline DE.
 In fact, if cash usage declines as more people rely on digital payment methods-whether private or official-those who are digitally disadvantaged may ultimately be worse off than they are today, when cash remains a viable alternative.

-To address a possible lack of inclusivity, Article 14 (3) requires Member States (MS) to designate certain entities (e. g. regional authorities or or postal offices) to provide digital inclusion support, "face-to-face in physical proximity to persons with disabilities, functional limitations or limited digital skills, and elderly people".
+To address a possible lack of inclusiveness, Article 14 (3) requires Member States (MS) to designate certain entities (e. g. regional authorities or postal offices) to provide digital inclusion support, "face-to-face in physical proximity to persons with disabilities, functional limitations or limited digital skills, and elderly people".
 The same obligation is imposed on a broad group of PSPs under Article 14 (4).
 Additionally, the entities designated by MS must also offer basic DE services to individuals without an NDEPA (cf. Article 14(3)).